 BTI Scientists Create New Genomic Resource for Improving Tomatoes

 Tomato breeders have traditionally emphasized traits that improve production, like larger fruits and more fruits per plant.
-As a result, some traits that improved other important qualities, such as flavor and disease resistance, were lost.
-Researchers from Boyce Thompson Institute and colleagues from partnering institutions have created a pan-genome that captures all of the genetic […] Read more » -
+As a result, some traits that improved other important qualities, such as flavor […] Read more » -

 BTI Promotes Faculty Member Fei

 David Stern, president of the Boyce Thompson Institute (BTI), is delighted to announce that faculty member Zhangjun Fei has been promoted to Full Professor on February 27, 2019.
-Fei was evaluated on his achievements to date and the potential he possesses.
-Fei has made a name for himself as one of the world’s foremost experts […] Read more » -
+Fei was […] Read more » -

 New CRISPR database to catalyze collaborations

 Recently developed gene editing tools like CRISPR/Cas enable scientists to figure out the functions of myriad plant genes.
-While these studies could eventually lead to the creation of crops with improved traits like increased disease resistance or higher yield, researchers first need a good way to keep track of the increasingly large amounts of resulting […] Read more » -
+While these studies could eventually lead to the creation of crops with […] Read more » -

 Orange is the new white: New sweetpotato data is something to be thankful for